mewhhaha/little-worker/README.md

 [Documentation](./packages/little-router/README.md)

-This is the main little router package, for simple use cases this will be all you need.
+Little router is a [Cloudflare Workers](https://developers.cloudflare.com/workers/) router with a focus on type safety.
+For simple use cases this will be all you need.
 Allows you to create routing structures with a builder pattern.

 This also includes the ability to create your own plugin.